tetelevm/random_image_generator/README.md

 ## Running

-This version is written for Python3.10, but it can easily be downgraded to Python3.7 simply by removing the type annotations.
-The simplest example of running the generator:
+This version is written for Python3.8+, and the simplest example of running the
+generator:

 ```
 python3.10 main.py